Mod Podge vs. Glue

 Discover whether you should make Mod Podge or purchase the real thing.

-Again, the easiest and best advice is to use a traditional decoupage medium like Mod Podge for your decoupage projects.
+The safest option is to use a traditional decoupage medium like Mod Podge for your decoupage projects.
 But some of the information below should help you make your own Mod Podge if you see fit.

 What Are the Mod Podge Ingredients?

 Decoupage mediums have ingredients to do three things: gluing, sealing, and finishing.
-This differs of course from ordinary white glue because that glue is only for gluing!Â
+This differs from ordinary white glue because that glue is only for gluing!

 Decoupage glue comes in a variety of formulas.
 They all do these three essentials, but some mediums are designed for outdoor use, dishwasher safe use, fabric, furniture, and other specific uses.
-You'll also see these products come in a variety of finishes, such as matte, gloss, pearlescent, glitter, and other effects.Â
+You'll also see these products come in a variety of finishes, such as matte, gloss, pearlescent, glitter, and other effects.

 How to Make Homemade Mod Podge

 The most popular DIY Mod Podge recipes on the internet involve diluting white glue with an equal 1:1 ratio to water.
-White glue has a thicker consistency naturally than decoupage mediums, so diluting the glue will help you achieve that thinner consistency for application.
+White glue has a thicker consistency than decoupage mediums, so diluting the glue will help you achieve that thinner consistency for application.

 Applying your DIY decoupage medium this way should be effective in the short run, but for long term solutions you must read on.